Contact homology and virtual fundamental cycles: Gluing

-We first stabilize the domain $C_0$ by adding marked points $q_{v,i}$ where it intersects certain divisors $\hat D_{v,i}$, arguing much the same as we did in \S\ref{stabilizationsec}.
-Such divisors automatically stabilize the domains of all maps in a neighborhood of $x_0\in\Mbar_\ast(T)_J$, and thus we need only consider stable domain curves in the main gluing argument which follows.
+We first stabilize the domain $C_0$ by adding marked points $q_{v,i}$ where it intersects certain codimension two submanifolds $\hat D_{v,i}$, arguing much the same as we did in \S\ref{stabilizationsec}.
+Such $\hat D_{v,i}$ automatically stabilize the domains of all maps in a neighborhood of $x_0\in\Mbar(T)_J$, and thus we need only consider stable domain curves in the main gluing argument which follows.